 I woke to a cloudy but warm morning (8 degrees or so).
 I passed a few shops yesterday but didn’t pick any food up, and I was now looking despondently into my food bag.
 6 coffees – just OK – one pack of Tuc biscuits, one breakfast meal that I was then eating, one curry meal, two pieces of fruit bread and a few chocolate bars to get all the way to Inverness.
 I knew I would be looking for a three course meal in the city, if I didn’t starve getting there.
 What an idiot – buy food!!

 Earlier in the day I had met a chap coming the other way with a big pack.
-It turned out he (Tom) was walking from John O’Groats to Land’s End, and it was nice to be able to advise him on the Pennine Way which he would be using.
+It turned out he (Tom Davies) was walking from John O’Groats to Land’s End.
+I enjoyed a half hour chat with him and would have happily talked for longer but we had places to be.
+It was nice to be able to advise him on the Pennine Way which he would be using.
 He told me about the John O’Groats Trail, which he’s just done.
-I got worried as it sounded a lot tougher than I was expecting, and he missed some sections out.
+I got worried as it sounded a lot tougher than I was expecting, he missed some sections of the path out and had taken to the road instead.
 This was a concern as I was now on a time schedule to meet my wife at John O’Groats by 21st April at the latest.
 This meant doing 20+ miles per day, which I would struggle to do on the terrain he described.

 Initially, today’s walk was a nice path through the woods with an occasional glimpse of the loch, then the path left the water to follow tracks and quiet roads to Inverness.
 I passed about 8 people and a few tents camped in the woods – they had lit a fire last night to sit around, and were also heading to Inverness on the Great Glen Way.
 I also met a Slovenian lady over on holiday for 10 days walking the Great Glen Way in the opposite direction; she had an interesting book on all the plants in Scotland.